By Sue Donahue

 Failure to take essential medications or refusal to seek medical treatment for serious illness.
 Drugs don’t work in patients who don’t take them.
 Not taking prescribed medications can have serious consequences for seniors and there are many reasons people choose not to take them, even with a serious health condition.
 Studies show that 20 percent to 30 percent of medication prescriptions are never filled and that approximately 50 percent of medications for chronic disease are not taken as prescribed causing roughly 125,000 deaths per year.

 What can be done?
 Check in with a medical professional.
 Is your senior experiencing hearing or vision loss?
 Not taking medications correctly may be due to a misunderstanding of instructions.
 If they are taking the medications, is the dosage correct?
 Are there side effects or bad interactions with other medications?
 Many medications have unpleasant side effects such as nausea, agitation or dizziness.
 Pill organizers and medication reminders that help reinforce taking medication as part of daily routine may also help.
+Livindi’s medication reminders can easily be set through the helper app and notify loved ones through a gentle alarm on their tablet when it’s time to take their medication.

 Inability to attend to housekeeping.
 Do they forget to turn off the stove?
 Does the house smell bad?
 Is there mold and mildew in the shower?
 Do you see layers of dust on surfaces, sticky dirt on cluttered floors or mounds of unwashed laundry?
 Housekeeping can be hard for older adults with mobility issues.
 Some strenuous tasks also become more challenging or unmanageable due to declining strength.
 If a home is not cleaned regularly, floors and surfaces wiped and vacuumed, and bed sheets washed and changed, there is a higher risk for allergic reactions, asthma, and other skin and respiratory ailments.

 What can be done?
 Identify supportive resources to create a current list of people they interact with on a regular basis.
 The list should include other family members, friends, neighbors and clergy whom you can trust to keep an eye on your loved one and contact in the event of an emergency.
 Consider seeking help from local agencies to enlist the help of a cleaning service or home caregiver to help out with daily tasks and activities and can assist with whatever is needed to improve overall health.
 It’s important to discuss this with loved ones first.
-The Livindi tablet and helper app can help families easily connect with each other and their senior over a videocall, coordinate care and keep informed about their senior’s living environment.
-Livindi’s virtual concierge can assist you with local services and check-in virtually with your senior.

 Confusion and decreased alertness.
 Dehydration, medications, there are many reasons older adults experience confusion.
 Symptoms may range from mild to severe or be a symptom of a more serious health problem.
 Some behaviors to observe are a display of jumbled or disorganized thoughts, not knowing where they are or recognizing family members or familiar items, unusual, bizarre or aggressive behavior, depression, sleep problems or decreased hearing or vision.